EnterpriseDB/docs/install_template/README.md

    - {{productShortname}}_rhel_9
    - {{productShortname}}_other_linux_9

-1. In the **templates/products** folder, for each platform, copy existing topics, such as **rhel-8-or-ol-8.njk**, and use the copied file create a new version.
+1. In the **templates/products** folder, for each product, copy existing topics, such as **rhel-8-or-ol-8.njk**, and use the copied file create a new version.
    - Update the name to the next version, such as **rhel-9-or-ol-9.njk**.
    - In each file, update the entry for `platformBaseTemplate` so it points to the appropriate template, either in the **templates/platformBase** folder or in the current **templates/products** folder.
    - Check content to determine if other references require updating.